treeverse/lakeFS/docs/reference/offboarding.md

 The simplest way to migrate away from lakeFS is to copy data from a lakeFS repository to an S3 bucket (or any other object store).

-For smaller repositories, this could be done using the [AWS cli](../integrations/aws_cli.md) or [rclone](../integrations/rclone.md).
+For smaller repositories, this could be done using the [AWS cli](../integrations/aws_cli.md){: .button-clickable} or [rclone](../integrations/rclone.md){: .button-clickable}.
-For larger repositories, running [distcp](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html){: target="_blank"} with lakeFS as the source is also an option.
+For larger repositories, running [distcp](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html){: target="_blank" .button-clickable} with lakeFS as the source is also an option.